ORNL/VERTEX-CFD/docs/installation.md

 ---

 # Installation
 VERTEX-CFD supports both CPU and GPU solvers.
-For full CPU and GPU capabilities, Trilinos needs to be compiled with CUDA module included.
-For the details, refer to the GPU installation section.
+Depending on the CPU/GPU supports, Trilinos needs to be compiled with the proper configurations as VERTEX-CFD relies on the Trilinos installation.
+For the VERTEX-CFD installation, Trilinos should be available in the system.
+Installation instructions for both Trilinos and VERTEX-CFD are available.
+If Trilinos is already built and ready, you can skip to VERTEX-CFD installation instructions.
+All of the scripts given in this file is also available in `docs/scripts` directory for users convenience.

-## CPU Installation
+## Trilinos Installation
-VERTEX-CFD is installed on top of Trilinos package.
-Hence it requires Trilinos installed on the system.
-If Trilinos-CPU is already installed, you can skip to VERTEX-CFD-CPU installation.
-Otherwise, Trilinos-CPU installation instructions are given below.
+Trilinos supports both CPU and GPU if configured accordingly.
+For the installation with CPU support only, we have spack based procedure which is easier to follow.
+For GPU, as of now, Trilinos needs to be built manually.
+For both options we suggest using a compute node instead of login node as this will be a demanding process.

 ### Trilinos-CPU Installation
-Before Trilinos installation, we suggest using a compute node instead of login node as this will be a demanding process.
-Depending on the CPU configurations, with 32 cores, expect around 4 hours of building/installation time.
-For the installation, create a install directory and get Spack.
+First of all, create a directory and get Spack.

 ```
 mkdir trilinos